j-siderius/TinyML-board-documentation/README.md

 > [!IMPORTANT]
 > The TensorFlow Lite Micro ESP32 library included in this repository works with the TensorFlow Lite Micro release from Feb 2023.
 > With much manual modifications, the library can be updated, however there is no compatibility guarantee as much of the TensorFlow Lite Micro codebase has changed without proper notice and documentation.

+### Uploading code

+To upload a program to the TinyML board, please follow the steps below:

+1. Connect the TinyML board to your system using a USB-C cable.
+2. Press the <kbd>Upload/Btn1</kbd> button.
+While holding the button, press and release the <kbd>RESET</kbd> button.
+This puts the ESP32S3 into *Download* mode.
+3. In the Arduino IDE, press the <kbd>Upload</kbd> button to compile and upload your program.

 ## Code examples